What every best Leaf Blowers has:

 Powerful corded blower converts to a vacuum.
-The Toro 51619 Ultra Blower Vac is an update of a well-reviewed and well liked leaf blower, the Toro 51609 Ultra Blower Vac (Est. $85) [B007POATV4], which has been discontinued by Toro but is still widely available at retail sites.
-TheSweetHome.com says that the changes in this upgrade appear to be minor (pending its own testing) so performance should be similar.
-The specs show that it features a slightly more powerful motor, capable of moving up to 410 cfm of air at speeds of up to 250 mph.
-User reviews are starting to come in, and so far it's mostly aces, with terrific performance largely reported both when blowing leaves and sucking them up and mulching them.
-With a new, larger impeller, mulching leaves and other debris cuts down their volume by about 88 percent.
+The Toro 51619 Ultra Blower Vac is an update of a well-reviewed and well liked leaf blower, the Toro 51609 Ultra Blower Vac (Est. $90), which has been discontinued by Toro but can still be found at some retail sites.
+TheSweethome.com has tested the current model and says that "Its great leaf-moving power" is nearly identical to that of site's top pick (which is currently under recall by the Consumer Products Safety Commission) and is "satisfying overall."
+The specs show that it's capable of moving up to 410 cfm of air at speeds of up to 250 mph.
+User reviews are largely positive, with owners praising the leaf blower's strong performance both when blowing leaves and when sucking them up and mulching them -- cutting debris volume down by about 88 percent.
 A variable-speed trigger allows users to select the right power level for each job.

 Good handling with a few caveats.
 The Toro Ultra Blower Vac is designed to make changing from blowing to vacuuming mode a breeze.
-The new model's more powerful performance also brings with it a one pound increase in weight, to 8.5 pounds.
-While we can't be sure that's why, we did see several user complaints saying that the new Toro is heavy.
+The powerful performance also brings with it a one pound increase in weight compared to its predecessor, to 8.5 pounds.
+While we can't be sure that's why, we did see several user complaints saying that the new Toro is heavy, and TheSweethome.com concurs, which is what keeps it out of that site's absolute top spot.
 A nice touch is that when the blowing and vacuuming are done, everything can be stowed inside the vacuum bag, which can then be hung on a wall.
 At a noise rating of 68 dB, the Toro is relatively quiet, especially compared to a gas model, but still loud enough that wearing hearing protection while using it is a good idea.

 Editors have yet to test the Toro 51619 Ultra Blower Vac, but do include the previous version, the Toro 51609 Ultra Blower Vac, which is said to be very similar.
 ConsumerReports.org looks at how well this and other blowers move leaves, loosen embedded debris, suck up leaves and mulch detritus.
 Testers also measure how loud the blower is for the operator and someone standing 50 feet away.

-At first glance, the Toro 51619 appears to have attracted more than 1,800 mostly positive reviews, but a closer look reveals that the total includes feedback for earlier versions, going back to as long ago as 2007.
-Be that as it may, the Toro Ultra Vac/Blower family earns a score of 4.4 stars, with recommendations from 91 percent of owners, though the feedback also includes reviews originally posted at Toro.com.
+At first glance, the Toro 51619 appears to have attracted more than 1,200 mostly positive reviews, but a closer look reveals that the total includes feedback for earlier versions, going back to as long ago as 2007.
+Be that as it may, the Toro Ultra Vac/Blower family earns a score of 4.3 stars, with recommendations from 88 percent of owners, though the feedback also includes reviews originally posted at Toro.com.